QuHarmonics/The-Nexus-Harmonic-Reality/README.md

-# Mark 1: The Universal Formula
+# Mark 1: The Universal Formula - A mirror to the universes secrets
 **Creator**: Dean Kulik
 **Project**: The Kulik Formula of Total Unity
 **Location**: Michigan, USA